alehro/AspNetCoreSpa/README_TsGenerator.md

 ## TODO

-- Pass ts header file as argument
 - Continue working to deliver the generator as nuget package

 ## Done

+- merge app to lib
+- config file at solution dir
+- Pass ts header file as argument
-+ Ts generator works with for the site.
+- Ts generator works with for the site.
 Tested on couple of dto files
-+ Running ts generator as part of dotnet watch: c:\work\my\AspCoreAngularTemplate\src\AspNetCoreSpa.Web>dotnet watch msbuild /t:TsGenerateAndRun
+- Running ts generator as part of dotnet watch: c:\work\my\AspCoreAngularTemplate\src\AspNetCoreSpa.Web>dotnet watch msbuild /t:TsGenerateAndRun

 ## Obsolete